Data Matching Techniques: A Technical Breakdown for Data Engineers

 Algorithm Comparison: Levenshtein, Jaro-Winkler, Soundex, and Cosine

-No single fuzzy algorithm is best for every field type.
-Each one models a different kind of string variation, which is why address matching software runs Levenshtein on street strings while applying Jaro-Winkler to contact names in parallel.
+No single fuzzy algorithm is best for every field type, since each one models a different kind of string variation.
+That is why address matching software runs Levenshtein on street strings while applying Jaro-Winkler to contact names in parallel.
+The table below compares the four most common algorithms by how they work, where they perform best, and their main weakness.

 Algorithm How It Works Best For Weakness